Shelley Moore Capito: Caucus memberships

-Capito is a former chair of the Congressional Caucus for Women's Issues and a member of the Congressional Arts Caucus and the Afterschool Caucuses.
+Capito is a former chair of the Congressional Caucus for Women's Issues and a member of the Congressional Arts Caucus, Rare Disease Caucus, and Afterschool Caucuses.
 After the Upper Big Branch Mine Disaster, Capito founded the Congressional Coal Caucus.

 Tenure

-Capito served on the House Page Board during the Mark Foley congressional page incident, in which Foley, a Republican representative from Florida, sent sexually explicit messages to teenage boys who had previously served as Congressional pages.
+Capito served on the House Page Board during the Mark Foley congressional page incident, in which Foley, a Republican representative from Florida, sent sexually explicit messages to teenage boys who had previously served as congressional pages.
 According to Capito, she wasn't aware of Foley's conduct until informed by the press.